-- 6. Each paragraph underneath the heading "Principal Markets" in the section titled "Organisational Structure" on page 46 of the Registration Document shall be deemed to be deleted in their entirety and the following substituted therefore: - "Morgan Stanley is a global financial services firm that, through its subsidiaries and affiliates, advises, and originates, trades, manages and distributes capital for, governments, institutions and individuals.
+"Morgan Stanley is a global financial services firm that maintains significant market positions in each of its business segments - Institutional Securities, Wealth Management and Investment Management.
+Morgan Stanely, through its subsidiaries and affiliates, provides a wide variety of products and services to a large and diversified group of clients and customers, including corporations, governments, financial institutions and individuals.

 Morgan Stanley conducts its business from its headquarters in and around New York City, its regional offices and branches throughout the U.S. and its principal offices in London, Frankfurt, Tokyo, Hong Kong and other world financial centres.
 As of 31 December 2023, Morgan Stanley had approximately 80,000 employees worldwide.